kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Compliance Indemnity

 _Blockchain Commons_ will pay any losses that _Company_ pays or becomes legally responsible to pay, including expenses of defending against any _Legal Claim_, related to _Blockchain Commons_'s failure under [Compliance](#compliance) for _Blockchain Commons_ or any _Blockchain Commons_ personnel. _Company_ will promptly notify _Blockchain Commons_ by e-mail whenever it anticipates possible losses that _Blockchain Commons_ might have to pay.
 If _Company_ fails to notify _Blockchain Commons_ promptly, _Blockchain Commons_ will not pay _Company_ losses that _Blockchain Commons_ could have reduced or defended against if _Company_ had notified _Blockchain Commons_ promptly.

-# Intellectual Property

-## Ownership

-This agreement does not change ownership of any _Intellectual Property Rights_.
-However, the parties agree to license _Intellectual Property Rights_ in certain situations.

-### Blockchain Commons Projects

-### Other Projects

-### Company Contributions

-# Disclaimer

-!!! _Blockchain Commons_ makes only the guarantees in [Guarantees](#guarantees).
-Otherwise, _Blockchain Commons_ provides the _New Intellectual Property_ and all work product "as is", without any warranty whatsoever.

-# Limit on Liability

-!!!
-As far as the law allows, if _Company_ makes any _Legal Claim_ against _Blockchain Commons_ related to this agreement, _Blockchain Commons_'s aggregate liability to _Company_ will be capped at the amount of fees _Company_ has actually paid _Blockchain Commons_ under this agreement.
-This limit on liability does not apply to indemnity under [Compliance Indemnity](#compliance-indemnity).

 # General Contract Terms